Auto Transcript

 But nothing could be further from the truth.
 After all, it is the same God who created this world that’s going to create the next world.

-And do you think that the new world is going to be inferior to the old one?
-Yes or no?
+Do you think that the new world is going to be inferior to the old one?
 No.

 If you upgrade your phone, do you expect that to be worse than the one you just had?